hauke96/the-green-spot/content/posts/iceland-2018-report-1/index.en.md

 tags = ["iceland-2018"]
 author = "hauke"
 +++
+In summer 2018 Kristina and I hiked for three weeks in Iceland -- without car, campsite or stable accommodation.
 After we did [our preparations]({{< ref "/posts/iceland-2018-preparation" >}}), the tour from Thorsmörk via Maelifell, Holmsarlon, Eldgja, Langisjor to Landmannalaugar was ready to start.

 {{< imgScale "iceland-2018-map-18-20.jpg" "The first part of our route with the first two camps."
 "500x" >}}